Online DR-Submodular Maximization with Stochastic Cumulative Constraints: Numerical results

-\textbf{Indefinite quadratic functions.} We choose $\X = \{x\in\R^2: 0\preceq x \preceq \1\}$ and for each $t\in[T]$, we generate quadratic functions of the form $f_t(x) = \frac{1}{2}x^T H_tx+h_t^T x$ where $H_t \in \R^{2\times 2}$ is a random matrix whose entries are chosen uniformly from $[-1,0]$.
+\textbf{Indefinite quadratic functions.} We choose $\X = \{x\in\R^2: 0\preceq x \preceq 1\}$ and for each $t\in[T]$, we generate quadratic functions of the form $f_t(x) = \frac{1}{2}x^T H_tx+h_t^T x$ where $H_t \in \R^{2\times 2}$ is a random matrix whose entries are chosen uniformly from $[-1,0]$.
 We let $h_t = -H_t^T\1 $ to ensure the monotonocity of the objective.
 We let $T = 1000$.
 At each round, we randomly generate linear budget functions whose entries are chosen uniformly from $[0.5, 2.5]$ and the mean vector is $p = [1, 2]^T$.
 Also, we set the total budget to be $B_T = 2T$.
 We run the OLFW algorithm 10 times and take the respective averages for the cumulative utility and total remaining budget.
-We vary $\delta$, the parameter of the penalty function in the range $[0.1, 1000]$ and plot the trade-off curve $\big(\text{i.e.}, \sum_{t=1}^{1000}f_t(x_t)$ versus $B_T - \sum_{t=1}^{1000}\langle p, x_t \rangle\big)$ for 100 chosen values of $\delta$ in Figure \ref{Fig2}.
+We vary $\delta$, the parameter of the penalty function, in the range $[0.1, 1000]$ and plot the trade-off curve $\big(\text{i.e.}, \sum_{t=1}^{1000}f_t(x_t)$ versus $B_T - \sum_{t=1}^{1000}\langle p, x_t \rangle\big)$ for 100 chosen values of $\delta$ in Figure \ref{Fig2}.
 In this example, our choice of $\delta$ in the OLFW algorithm, highlighted in the plot, achieves the highest possible cumulative utility while satisfying the total budget constraint.

 \textbf{Log-determinant functions.} We choose $\X = \{x \in \R^{10}: 0 \preceq x \preceq 1\}$ and for each $t \in [T]$, we generate log-determinant functions of the form $f_t(x) = \log \det \big({\rm diag}(x)(L_t-I) + I\big)$, where each $L_t$ is a random positive definite matrix with eigenvalues falling in the range $[2,3]$.
 The choice of eigenvalues ensures the monotonocity of the function.
 Let $T= 4900$.
 At each round, we generate linear budget functions whose entries are chosen uniformly from the range $[0.3, 5.7]$.
 We run the OLFW algorithm for different choices of the step size $\mu$ and plot the cumulative utility and the total budget violation in Figure \ref{Fig3}.
-Larger $\mu$ corresponds to larger utility and higher budget violation.
 Our OLFW algorithm chooses $\mu$ such that the overall utility and cumulative budget consumption are balanced.